eduMFA/eduMFA/doc/tokens/supported_tokens.rst

 tokens are initialized at the factory and you get a seed file, that you need to import to eduMFA.

 **Passkeys**.
-Yubikeys are known to work well with eduMFA, but the quality of all tokens depend on the implementation of the software surrounding it.
-On some Android devices, Passkey logins with certain (?) hardware tokens seems to have issues .
-This is not something we have an influence on.
+Yubikeys are known to work well with eduMFA, but token compatibility depends on the implementation of the surrounding software.
+On some Android devices, passkey logins with certain hardware tokens can fail.
+This is outside of eduMFA's control.
 We recommend testing tokens before buying them in bulk, e.g. using one of the available `testing websites`_.
 See :ref:`webauthn` for more information on WebAuthN.

 Smartphone Apps
 ~~~~~~~~~~~~~~~